 Yet, taken seriously, the simple act of listening to the uncensored story of another soul is to offer a rare and treasured gift.
 To be truly heard is to know that our thoughts and feelings, dreams and fears can be expressed and known; that who we really are has a place in this world.
 It is a gift of freedom.

-Conversely, to simply listen to another person’s story, without judge-mentor agenda, is to understand the mystery of how, in our uniqueness, we are all inextricably connected.
+Conversely, to simply listen to another person’s story, without a judge-mentor agenda, is to understand the mystery of how, in our uniqueness, we are all inextricably connected.
 Beyond all the talk about genetic connections, family ties, personal loyalties, and cultural affiliations, the connection between two people who see and hear each other is the deepest bond of all.
 How simple.”
 Gerry Fewster from the ONLINE JOURNAL OF THE INTERNATIONAL CHILD AND YOUTH CARE NETWORK

 Listen To Their Story – Compassionate Listening in Conflict Resolution

 “The fundamental premise of compassionate listening is that every party to a conflict is suffering, that every act of violence comes from an unhealed wound.
 And that our job as peacemakers is to hear the grievances of all parties and find ways to tell each side about the humanity and the suffering of the other.
 We learn to listen with our “spiritual ear,” to discern and acknowledge the partial truth in everyone—particularly those with whom we disagree.
 We learn to put aside our own positions and help the speakers tell their story.
 We learn to stretch our capacity to be present to another’s pain…Compassionate listening can be deeply healing for those listening as well as for those who are heard.
 What we’re doing is creating an environment conducive to peace-building through deep, empathic listening.
 It is no simple thing.
 We work to see through any masks of fear or hostility to the sacredness of each individual.
-At times, we listeners must dig deep within ourselves to move beyond our own judgments and opinions.” except by Leah Green from Just Listen – YES Magazine!
+At times, we listeners must dig deep within ourselves to move beyond our own judgments and opinions.”
+Excerpt by Leah Green from Just Listen – YES Magazine!

 Listen to their story.
 It doesn’t matter who they are; just listen.
 What have you got to lose?